-A classic poor behavior is when an FDA regulated laboratory organization does not have an integrated quality system in place and being actively utilized.
-This lack of an integrated solution can lead to data integrity challenges, inconsistencies and a lack of standardization among various internal departments’ key documentation, training, and Corrective and Preventive Action (CAPA) processes.
+A classic poor behavior is when an FDA regulated laboratory organization does not have an integrated quality system in place and is being actively utilized.
+This lack of an integrated solution can lead to data integrity challenges, inconsistencies, and a lack of standardization among various internal departments’ key documentation, training, and Corrective and Preventive Action (CAPA) processes.
 Notification, tracking, and deployment of CAPAs will also become difficult without a fully integrated QMS.

 Using a generic, one-size-fits-all, Computer System Validation (CSV) approach is a huge warning sign that your upcoming FDA audit is not going to go well.
-A generic CSV approach doesn’t reflect your organization’s appetite for risk or make use of the benefits that a Risk Based Approach affords, such as tailored software testing to meet your specific needs, and effectively leveraging what software vendors may already provide.
+A generic CSV approach doesn’t reflect your organization’s appetite for risk or make use of the benefits that a Risk-Based Approach affords, such as tailored software testing to meet your specific needs, and effectively leveraging what software vendors may already provide.
 The use of a generic CSV approach will be apparent to an auditor and if the validation of your laboratory computer systems doesn’t consistently produce results that meet your predetermined specifications and quality attributes, you will definitely run into trouble when during an audit.

 A major warning sign of something being off to an auditor is an inordinate number of customer complaints.
-It is well known that a complaint which poses a major health risk will get immediate attention.
+It is well known that a complaint that poses a major health risk will get immediate attention.
 But multiple, or repeat minor complaints, like the incorrect number of cough drops in a box, can begin to put your lab organization on the FDA’s audit radar.
 Additionally, not having a clear procedure in place that is followed and monitored (see #5) to address these types of complaints also raises a red flag.

 → Additional Reading: Validation Mistakes You Don’t Know You’re Making